galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/Reference_tutorial.md

 >   > ### {% icon question %} Questions
 >   >
 >    > 1.
 What do you think about this visualization?
 Maybe not so good?
 Search a way to display the content of the file using charts in a more accurate manner...
-To do so, you can use tools like **Column Regex Find And Replace**, **Merge Columns together**, **Remove beginning of a file** , and **Sort data in ascending or descending order**
+To do so, you can apply approaches used before on this tutotrial using tools like **Column Regex Find And Replace**, **Merge Columns together**, **Remove beginning of a file**, and **Sort data in ascending or descending order** on one hand to create a new column of more explicit identifiers (ie `Site-Year`) and/or  **Filter data on any column using simple expressions**, **Paste two files side by side** on another hand to create a stacked visualization.
 >    >
 >    >    <details>
 >    >    <summary>Click to view answers</summary>